Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ## Let's Play ##

-Start Lightstreamer Server from a command or shell window (I will call this the "<b>log window<n>").
+Start Lightstreamer Server from a command or shell window (I will call this the "<b>log window</b>").
 You should see something like this:

 ```cmd
 [...]